dglindner2/SlackAPI/README.md

 #### Permissions

 Navigate to the **OAuth & Permissions** tab to add scopes for your Slack Application.
-For our task of reading messages you are tagged in and responding to them, you will just need the three following scopes: *app_mentions:read*, *chat:write*, *channels:read*.
+For our task of reading messages the bot is tagged in and responding to them in a Slack thread, you will just need the four following scopes: *app_mentions:read*, *chat:write*, *channels:read*, and *channels:history*.
 There are many other scopes that you can add depending on the goal of your application.

 Scroll down to the **Scopes** section, select **Bot Token Scopes** and add the three scopes needed.